ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Mostly clear.
-Low around 60, with temperatures rising to around 62 overnight.
-South wind 12 to 17 mph, with gusts as high
+         <h3>Overnight</h3>Partly cloudy.
+Low around 62, with temperatures rising to around 64 overnight.
+South wind around 14 mph, with gusts as high
-         as 25 mph.<br></div>
+         as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms.
+         <h3>Thursday</h3>A chance of showers and thunderstorms after 7am.
 Mostly cloudy, with a high near 76.
-South southwest wind 17 to 21 mph, with gusts as
+South southwest wind 15 to 21 mph, with
-         high as 32 mph.
+         gusts as high as 32 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">